VoluntasTua/scripture-study-guide/quran/mecca-week-3/sura-19.md

 ## Revelation Confirmation

+This last third of the sura is focused largely on confirming the revelation contained in the Qur'an.
+The fifth section includes this pearl:

+> 76: And Allah increases the guidance for those who have received guidance,
+> And the righteous deeds that endure
+> Are better in the sight of your Rabb,
+> Worthy of recompense,
+> And better for reaching your goal \(of Divine pleasure\).

+The sixth and final section ends with these jewels and pearls:

+> 93: There is nothing in the heavens and the earth
+> That does not approach the All Compassionate
+> Except as a votary \(and a servant\).
+>
+> 94: Truly, He has surrounded them,
+> And has counted them, \(with precise\) counting.
+>
+> 95: And all of them
+> Shall appear before Him
+> On the Day of Judgment,
+> Alone.

+> 96: Indeed, for those who have  certainty of faith,
+> And engage in righteous deeds,
+> For them, the All-Compassionate
+> Will bring forth love \(on the Day of Judgment\).
+>
+> 97: It is for this reason that
+> We have made it \(the Qur’an\) easy for you, in your own tongue,
+> So that you give glad tidings to those who have certainty of faith,
+> And warn with it a people who are belligerent.
+>
+> 98: And how many settlements \(civilizations\) have We destroyed before them?
+> Do you \(now\) see any of them?
+> Or, do you \(even\) hear their whisper?

+## References

 [^1]: Asma Barlas.
 "Believing Women" in Islam: Unreading Patriarchal Interpretations of the Quran \(Kindle Location 1484\).
 Kindle Edition.